Private City Tours

 Best Experienced at Night

 Little Havana has not been Cuban for decades.
-Pictured is a former synagogue when the area was Jewish, then Cubans came in the 60’s and put a cross over the Jewish star, followed by the current evangelical Central Americans that renamed it to Iglesia Bautista Renascer.
-Sites include:
+Pictured is a former synagogue, then Cubans came in the 60’s and put a cross over the Jewish star, followed by the evangelical Central Americans that renamed it to Iglesia Bautista Renascer.
+Sites

 • Latin Quarter